-Roughly 120 million people in the US have lost at least one tooth.
+Roughly 120 million people in the US have lost at least one tooth and dental implant surgery can help.
 Cosmetic dental implants are one of the best solutions for tooth loss because it’s as close as you can get to a natural tooth.

 A dental implant is an artificial tooth restoration that replaces missing teeth and strengthens the jaw bone.
 Technically, a dental implant is considered a cosmetic procedure, but there are legitimate medical reasons to get them beyond just appearance.
-Some insurance companies will even cover them, depending on the quality of your plan.
+Most insurance companies will cover at least part of the cost for dental implants.
+Your oral surgeon can consult with your company and get you specific details about what is covered before you do the surgery.
+We won’t lie.
+Dental implants can be expensive, but insurance may pay for at least half of the cost, depending on your plan and reason for the procedure.
+With some insurance plans, dental implants are relatively affordable.

 The dental implant is surgically drilled into your jawbone so the artificial tooth becomes part of your mouth.
 It works just as well as your natural tooth.
 Unlike dentures, a dental implant is never removed.